MrRobinOfficial/Guide-UnrealEngine/README.md

 #### String Builder

 When working strings, you might have to concatenate a lot of string together.
 Sometimes, this can create complex and messy code to read.
 Whilst, `FString` is **mutable** and allows the developer to alter its data without copy a new instance.
-A string builder can still be a very helpful tool.
+A string builder (`TStringBuilderBase`) can still be a very helpful tool to know about.

 The string builder allocates a buffer space which is used to hold the constructed string.
 The intent is that the builder is allocated on the stack as a function local variable to avoid heap allocations.

-The buffer is always contiguous, and the class is not intended to be used to construct extremely large strings.
+Also the buffer is always contiguous, and the class is not intended to be used to construct extremely large strings.

-This is not intended to be used as a mechanism for holding on to strings for a long time.
-The use case is explicitly to aid in constructing strings on the stack and subsequently passing the string into a function call or a more permanent string storage mechanism like `FString` et al.

 The amount of buffer space to allocate is specified via a template parameter and if the constructed string should overflow this initial buffer, a new buffer will be allocated using regular dynamic memory allocations.